chinamike65/hugo-tuolesi/content/book2/book2en.md

 People on Beijuluzhou can have natural rice without labor.

-Mandha natural rice is offered to Buddhas and Bodhisattvas.
+Mandala natural rice is offered to Buddhas and Bodhisattvas.

 Regarding natural rice, in some caves in Nanzhanbuzhou, there were highland barleys as big as peas that were blessed a long time ago.
 These highland barleys and grains gradually became smaller after hundreds of years.